 Sleeping on a Silk pillowcase will help you wake up without frizz and tangled hair.

 Silk has become far more affordable and obtainable.
-I have used the pillowcases below since 2017, I wash and dry them with my regular sheets, no issues; however, I do use gentle detergents.
+I have used these pillowcases since 2017, I wash and dry them with my regular sheets, no issues; however, I do use gentle detergents.

 Tip: if you think silk is hot or you tried it and it felt too slippery, you may have inadvertently gotten satin.
 Satin is often marketed as “silk-like” or “silky” and you end up with polyester instead of the real deal.
 The real deal is smooth, soft, comfy, and stays cool.
 The price point is usually the tell-all; satin is normally less than $10.00.